-EXCESS NUTRIENTS (mainly nitrogen and phosphorus) enter ponds through wastewater, stormwater, or groundwater and contribute to poor water clarity and quality.
+phosphorus) enter ponds through on-site septic system effluent and stormwater.
+Septic effluent flows through groundwater to ponds, while stormwater flows over the ground, picking up nutrients on the way, to ponds.
 Over time excess nutrients can lead to eutrophication (increased plant and algae growth).

-POLLUTANTS such as pathogens, pesticides, chemicals, and metals, enter ponds through wastewater, stormwater, or groundwater and contribute to poor water quality.
+POLLUTANTS such as pathogens, pesticides, toxic metals, and chemicals including PFAS and other emerging contaminants, enter ponds through wastewater, stormwater, or groundwater and contribute to poor water quality.
+Pollutants may also impact fish and pose a threat to humans who consume contaminated fish.